 3) The Bears hired Ryan Poles and Matt Eberflus right around the same time that the Vikings hired Kwesi Adofo-Mensah and Kevin O’Connell.
 Do you think that either Poles or Eberflus are on the “hot seat” at the present time or are they still in the honeymoon period with the ownership and the fanbase?

 The honeymoon ended for both Ryan Poles and Matt Eberflus after the week one loss to the Green Bay Packers.
 For Poles, social media chants of “King Poles does it again” were echoed after week one, but they went from sincere to sarcastic.
 I would say that Poles’ seat has slightly warmed but isn’t toasty yet.

 For Eberflus, his seat has definitely gotten pretty darn hot.
 There was talk that if Chicago lost to Washington that there could be a coaching change.
 I never quite believed that, but I certainly believe that if Eberflus doesn’t start stacking up wins and doing it soon, that this could be his last year coaching in Chicago.
 For Eberflus it’s not just that the team isn’t winning, it’s that his defense has been bad.
 His team had given up 25 or more points in every game of their 14 game losing streak, and that was finally snapped last game when they only gave up 20 to Washington.
 His cover 2 concepts are antiquated, his game plans are unimaginative and he doesn’t come across as someone in command when he holds his press conferences.
 Eberflus looks like he might already be a sunk cost.

-5) Give us one “under the radar” player on each side of the ball that you think could have a big impact on this game for Chicago.
+4) Give us one “under the radar” player on each side of the ball for the Bears that you think will be key to Chicago’s success in this game.

-Thanks again to Patti for taking the time to sit down and answer our questions for this week.
+Thanks again to Bill for taking the time to answer our questions for this week!